aviaryan/awesome-no-login-web-apps/README.md

 upon conversion.
 * [PDF <=> EPUB](http://pdfepub.com/) - PDF to epub converter and vice versa
 * [Pandoc Try](https://pandoc.org/try/) - Inter markup conversion using Pandoc.
 Supported - Latex, Markdown, HTML, RST and lots more.
+* [Print Friendly](https://www.printfriendly.com/) - Convert any webpage to simple format.
+Then download it or print as PDF.

 ### File Hosting/Sharing